Buenavista, Guimaras

-The town acts as a cheaper link between Panay and Negros, as opposed to taking a ship directly between the two islands.

-Buenavista is a part of the Metro Iloilo–Guimaras area, centered on Iloilo City.

 History

 Buenavista is the oldest municipality on Guimaras.
 It was established in 1775, during the Spanish colonial period.
 A Spanish governor general was reputedly impressed by the scenery of the location, and called the place Buenavista, Spanish for "beautiful view".

 Santo Rosario was formerly known as Baybay, while Salvacion's old name was Ambulong, and furthermore Old Poblacion's name was Daan Banwa.

 Geography

-Buenavista is located at the northern tip of Guimaras Island, and is one of the five towns comprising the province of Guimaras.
-The northern and north-west part of the town overlooks Panay Island and the north-east portion faces Negros Island.
+Buenavista is located at the northern tip of Guimaras Island.
+The northern and north-west part of the town overlooks Panay and the north-east portion faces Negros.
 Iloilo Strait lies between the town and Panay, and Guimaras Strait lies between the town and Negros.
+Buenavista is 17 km from Jordan.
+Buenavista is a part of the Metro Iloilo–Guimaras area, centered on Iloilo City.

-MacArthur's Wharf serves as the municipal wharf for Buenavista and part of San Lorenzo is used by passengers from the neighboring Panay Island in going to Negros Province and vice versa.
+MacArthur's Wharf serves as the municipal wharf for Buenavista and part of San Lorenzo is used by passengers from Panay to Negros and vice versa.
 This transportation route serves as a cheaper link, rather than taking a ship.

 Buenavista's terrain ranges from plains (nearly level in the central and north-west coastal areas) to mountains (north-western part).